There's your life in the classroom, and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

 Paloma Gómez de Salazar was born in southern Spain, but has always lived in Madrid.
 She graduated from the Pontifical University of Comillas with a bachelor's degree in psychology.

 Gómez de Salazar has worked in many different areas, including as an instructor at the University Francisco de Vitoria and professor of Catholic religion pedagogy and didactic methods at the University Camilo José Cela.
-She also taught Catholic religion at Torrevilano School.
-She also has experience as a counselor in Covadonga Family Planning Centre.
+She has taught Catholic religion at Torrevilano School.
+She also has experience as a counselor in Covadonga Family Planning Centre and as a psychologist and coach in KilosOut, an innovative method of weight loss.

 Mohit Naregalkar is from Mumbai, India.
 He graduated from Mumbai University with a bachelor's degree in business.
 He continued his studies in Mumbai to obtain a post-graduate degree in travel and tourism, after which he worked for a travel company as a marketing and event coordinator.

 After that, he moved to Doha, Qatar, where he worked as a Senior Travel Specialist for four years.
 He also holds TEFL certification and has worked as an English teacher in Madrid.
 Apart from his professional experiences, he is also an excellent Bollywood dancer and was awarded for his work by the Indian Embassy in Qatar in 2015.
-He has been living in Madrid for the last three years and currently works in Student Life as a housing coordinator at SLU-Madrid.
+He has been living in Spain since 2017 and currently works in Student Life as a housing coordinator at SLU-Madrid.
 With his international profile and stronghold in different languages, he has been helping students with their housing issues and concerns during their stay in Madrid.